Pat Verbeek

 Patrick Martin Verbeek (born May 24, 1964) is a Canadian former professional ice hockey player and current general manager of the Anaheim Ducks of the National Hockey League (NHL).
 Verbeek played for five teams over a 20-year playing career, earning a Stanley Cup ring with the Dallas Stars in 1999.
 His nickname, the "Little Ball of Hate", was given to him in 1995 by Glenn Healy after fellow New York Rangers teammate Ray Ferraro was tagged as the "Big Ball of Hate".

-He is one of few NHL players to have scored 500 goals, but he is one of five eligible of those players to not be a member of the Hockey Hall of Fame.
+He is one of a few NHL players to have scored 500 goals, but one of four of those who are eligible but not a member of the Hockey Hall of Fame.

 Playing career

-Verbeek grew up in Petrolia, Ontario playing minor hockey before suiting up for the OHA Petrolia Jets Jr.B. club in 1979-80 as a 15-year old.
+Verbeek grew up in Petrolia, Ontario playing minor hockey before suiting up for the OHA Petrolia Jets Jr.B. club in 1979–80 as a 15-year old.

 Verbeek was selected 43rd overall by the New Jersey Devils in the 1982 NHL Entry Draft.
 He helped the Devils to their first playoff berth in the 1987–88 season, when he scored what was a club record 46 goals until it was broken in the 2005–06 season by Brian Gionta's 48 goals.

 On May 15, 1985, one of Verbeek's thumbs was cut off by an auger in a farming accident.
 Thanks to his father and brother his thumb was saved, and after extensive rehabilitation, Verbeek returned to hockey.
-He did not miss any regular-season NHL games because of the injury.

 On April 18, 1988, Verbeek cut the leg of Washington Capitals defenseman Rod Langway with his skate.
 The NHL ruled the incident accidental, but the episode added to the Patrick Division rivalry between Washington and New Jersey.

 After the 1988–89 season, the Devils traded him to the Hartford Whalers.
 In his first season, he led the team in goal scoring and in his second he was named team MVP.
 In 1991, he made the All-Star team for the first time and in the following season, Verbeek was named the Whalers captain.
-After a short stint with the Rangers, he signed with the Dallas Stars as a free agent in 1996, where he won his first Stanley Cup in 1999.
+After a short stint with the Rangers, he signed with the Dallas Stars as a free agent in 1996, where he won his first Stanley Cup championship in 1999.

 During the 1999–2000 season, he signed with the Detroit Red Wings.
 In Detroit, he passed the 1,000-point mark, scored his 500th goal, and moved into the top 25 in career goal scoring before returning to Dallas for his final NHL season in 2001–02.

+Verbeek is the only NHL player to record 40+ goals and 200+ penalty minutes in the same season three times.